Gruppe-Ausschussexterner-Programmierer/color-poll/README.txt

 # name is definitely not a knock-off of SQL
 # please excuse the awkward line wrapping, but text files are a little impractical in that regard

+#NOTE: I tried to offer as much ways of analysis as possible.
+If, for some reason, you want to do something that is not possible with the
+tools currently at your disposal, feel free to contact me and I'll do my best do implement something to help you.

 -----
 english: